Farzad-R/Advanced-QA-and-RAG-Series/README.md

 `Q&A-and-RAG-with-SQL-and-TabularData` is a chatbot project that utilizes <u>GPT 3.5</u>, <u>Langchain</u>, <u>SQLite</u>, and <u>ChromaDB</u> and allows users to interact (perform <u>Q&A</u> and <u>RAG</u>) with SQL databases, CSV, and XLSX files using natural language.

 **Features:**
+- Chat with SQL data.
+- Chat with preprocessed CSV and XLSX data.
+- Chat with uploaded CSV and XSLX files during the interaction with the user interface.
-- Handles unstructured data with RAG and structured data with SQL agents.
+- RAG with Tabular datasets.
-- Built-in web search when needed.
-- Automatically chooses the best tool for each task.
-- Scalable for large databases.
-- Easily connects to multiple databases.

 **Databases:**
 - Diabetes dataset: [Link](https://www.kaggle.com/datasets/akshaydattatraykhare/diabetes-dataset?resource=download&select=diabetes.csv)